martiensk/screaming-dodo/content/Heavens Gate.md

 ### Founders: Marshall Applewhite and Bonnie Nettles

 Heaven's Gate was founded by two figures who, on the surface, seemed like an unlikely pair.
-Marshall Applewhite, a music professor with a troubled personal life, and Bonnie Nettles, a nurse with a deep interest in the metaphysical, met in the early 1970s at a psychiatric hospital.
-The moment they crossed paths, they felt an immediate connection, believing their meeting was destined by a higher power.
+Marshall Applewhite, a music professor with a troubled personal life, and Bonnie Nettles, a nurse deeply interested in the metaphysical, met in the early 1970s at a psychiatric hospital.
+The moment they crossed paths, they felt an immediate connection, believing a higher power destined their meeting.
 Their friendship quickly turned into a spiritual partnership.

 Together, they embarked on an exploration of spiritual teachings, melding Christian theology with new-age beliefs.
 They soon became convinced that they were the two witnesses mentioned in the Book of Revelation.
 This newfound belief laid the groundwork for what would eventually become Heaven's Gate.